sachindoddaguni/Raft-Sharded-KV/README.md

 - Go : 1.22.3^

 ### Running Containers
+The setup does not have  CLI.
+Since interface are thorugh code(SDK), the following tests helps to visualise the containers and networl communications.
  [`transaction_test.go`](./src/shardkv/transaction_test.go) : contains 4 tests where each tests spwans up new environment with the configured number of containers.
   - Test 1: Test 1 spwans up 2 replica groups i.e 6 containers.
 3 containers are spawned up for shard controllers.
 The test further tests a output of a simple transaction with 3 put operations
   - Test 2: Test 2 spawns an environment similar to test 1.
 9 total containers are created for each machine.
 The test specifically tests a conflict scenario where two transactions operate on the same data.
 We expect the system to abort one of the transactions.